2010 Georgia Tech Yellow Jackets football team: Kansas

-Pregame Line: Kansas +14

 After a disappointing loss the previous week to North Dakota State, the Jayhawks of Kansas tried to spark a change by starting freshman QB Jordan Webb.
 On the first drive Webb was able to move the ball by completing several short passes.
 The drive stalled after a sack by Isaiah Johnson.
 The Jackets marched down the field and Nesbitt scored on a ten-yard run.

 The Jayhawks took advantage of a kickoff out of bounds scoring after a couple of runs and a handful of passes.
 Evening the score 7–7.
 Kansas then scored on a play action pass taking a 14–7 lead.
 The Jackets added another score on a Nesbitt run and a field goal before the half.
 Taking the lead 14–17.
 After the half Kansas added a rushing touchdown and a passing touchdown giving them a 28–17 lead.

 When the Yellow Jacket defense stopped Kansas and forced the Jayhawks to punt.
 The Jackets got the ball in good field position because of a fair catch interference penalty.
 A passer interference penalty moved GT to the brink of field goal range.
 But a false start penalty on a fourth down with three yards to go left the jackets in a passing situation and just out of comfortable field goal range.
 The subsequent slant route was on target yet Stephen Hill was unable to hold on to make the completion.

 Georgia Tech rushed for 356 yards and racked up 407 yards of offense, but the defense could not stop Kansas' newly arraigned QB and the Jayhawk offense.
 Josh Nesbitt and Stephen Hill connected on a 52-yard touchdown midway through the fourth quarter, followed by a two-point conversion which put the game at 28–25.
 On the day Kansas had a total of 320 yards, 179 in the air and 141 on the ground.
 James Sims another freshmen getting his first start led the Jayhawks in rushing with 101 yards on 17 carries.
 Anthony Allen led the Jackets in with 89 yards on 11 carries.